synergy-au/cactus-runner/README.md

 ## Test Procedures

-The test procedure definition/config file is located in `config/test_procedures.yaml`.
+The test procedures are defined in the [cactus-test-definitions](https://github.com/bsgip/cactus-test-definitions) repository.

 ## API